ROCm/amdgpu-docs/docs/install/detailed-install/post-install.rst

 Verify kernel-mode driver installation
 =========================================================================

-Use the following commend to check the installation of AMDGPU driver:
+Use the following command to check the installation of AMDGPU driver:

 .. tab-set::